pgharts/radiant-multi-site-extension/README.markdown

 Created by Sean Cribbs, November 2007.
 Inspired by the original virtual_domain behavior.

-Multi Site allows you to host multiple websites on a single Radiant installation.
+Multi Site allows you to host multiple websites on a single TrustyCMS installation.

 ## (Forked) ##